These links provide good advice for composing your personal statement, an essential part of your application:

-- Interview at institutions that require and interview for either program admittance or assistantships.
+- Interview at institutions that require an interview for either program admittance or assistantships.

-- Visit institutions that accept you, investigate housing options, and make final decision.
+- Visit institutions that accept you, investigate housing options, and make the final decision.

 - Talk to students currently enrolled in the program.

-- Make housing arrangements (such as completing application for graduate housing or an off campus apartment).
+- Make housing arrangements (such as completing the application for graduate housing or an off-campus apartment).

-- Notify others institutions that accepted you so that they may admit students on their waiting list.
+- Notify other institutions that accepted you so that they may admit the students on their waiting list.

-- Send thank you notes to people who wrote your recommendation letters, and informing them of your success.
+- Send thank-you notes to people who wrote your recommendation letters, and inform them of your success.

 You may not be able to adhere to this timetable if your application deadlines are very early, as is the case with medical schools, or if you decide to attend graduate school at the last minute.
 In any case, keep in mind the various application requirements, and be sure to meet all deadlines.
 If deadlines are impossible to meet, call the institution to see if a late application will be considered.